tifred/foodTracker/README.md

 7. Hover over food in food table.

   * Background color should change to white.
-  * Number of calories should change to the text "Remove?"

-8. Click on "Remove?" text.
+8. Click on "x" icon in food table.

   * Food should be removed from food table.
   * Total in food table should be updated.